AlanDReeves/AlanDReeves.github.io/projects/GamePlan.md

 Currently, the deployed version of the app is <a href="https://gameplanz.vercel.app"> here </a> on Vercel.
 The repository itself is <a href="https://github.com/TheC-es/GamePlan"> here </a>.
 The organization page for the app is <a href="https://thec-es.github.io/"> here </a>
+The organization page also serves as something of an extended ReadMe file.